newrelic/newrelic-react-native-agent/README.md

 ### How Can User see JSerros(Fatal/Non Fatal) in NewRelic One?

-There is no section for JS Errors but you can see jserrors in custom events and also query it in NRQL explorer.
+There is no section for JS errors but you can see JS errors in custom events and also query it in NRQL explorer.

 <img width="1753" alt="Screen Shot 2022-02-10 at 12 41 11 PM" src="https://user-images.githubusercontent.com/89222514/153474861-87213e70-c3fb-4e14-aee7-a6a3fb482f73.png">